Keyboard shortcuts

 /// Must match the `EventStore::Position` type used in the same repository.

-type Position: Send + Sync + 'static;
+type Position: Send + Sync;

 /// Error type for snapshot operations.